flofriday/TTF-20224/README.md

 wget https://raw.githubusercontent.com/pjreddie/darknet/master/data/coco.names -P models/
 ```

-3. Fill out the `backend/data/ski_resorts.json` file with the correct data.
-Example:
+3. Adapt the `backend/data/ski_resorts.json` file to your liking.
+By default it already includes some of the best known resorts in Austria.
+Example schema:

 ```json
 {
   "resorts": [